O1ahmad/ansible-role-phoronix/README.md

 * _uninstall_

 #### Install

+_The following variables can be customized to control various aspects of this installation process, ranging from the package version or archive to download and install to the collection of system information and capabilites of targeted hosts:_

 `install_type: <package | archive>` (**default**: archive)
 - **package**: supported by Debian and Redhat distributions, package installation of *PTS* pulls the specified package from the respective package management repository.